martibonomi/FIonA-Plans-Analysis/README.md

 ## Functions Usage and Analysis Workflow

 The functions implemented and contained in this repository are specific for analyzing outputs from FIonA.

+For a more detailed explaination and analysis work flow, see the `plans_analysis.R` script.

 ### Plan's DVHs Visualization